Corporate Art Scheme

 In order to apply for a commission, artists should download the Artist’s Brief which can be found by clicking on the link in the Applications now open for these commissions section of the public art landing page.
 The requirements for artists undertaking a Corporate Art Scheme commission are similar to those of Tasmanian Government Art Site Scheme commissions.
 Accordingly artists should familiarise themselves with these requirements by reading the Tasmanian Government Art Site Scheme Artist’s Handbook.

-You must then complete the application available from the relevant commission in the Applications now open for these commissions section of the landing page.
-An application includes a written response to the brief, project concepts, good quality images of recent work and resumes for all key artists proposed for the commission.
+You must then complete the online application available from the relevant commission in the Applications now open for these commissions section of the landing page.
+An online application includes a written response to the brief, project concepts, good quality images of recent work and resumes for all key artists proposed for the commission.

 If the selection panel cannot make a selection on the basis of initial expressions of interest, two or three artists may be invited to submit a more detailed proposal with drawings or models, in which case a shortlisting fee may be paid.